Mai Po Marshes

 In recent years, it housed over 55,000 migrating birds, including Saunders's gull (Chroicocephalus saundersi) and a quarter of the world's Black-faced spoonbill (Platalea minor) population.
-The critically endangered Spoon-billed sandpiper (Calidris pygmaea) is recorded regularly on migration.
+However, the overall numbers are declining every year.
+The critically endangered Spoon-billed sandpiper (Calidris pygmaea) is still recorded regularly on migration.
 The reserve also includes inter-tidal mangroves along with 24 traditionally operated shrimp ponds (called Gei Wai locally) to provide food for the birds.
 Mai Po Marshes receives some 32,000 visitors annually.

 While the area was taken out of the Frontier Closed Area on 15 February 2012, Mai Po Nature Reserve remains a restricted area under the Wild Animals Protection Ordinance (Chapter 170) in order to minimize disturbance to wildlife.

 Visitors need a 'Mai Po Marshes Entry Permit' to enter the Reserve.

-By joining a WWF professionally guided activity you can book online wwf.org.hk/en and be part of a small group ecovisit and WWF will take care of permits for you.
+By joining a WWF professionally guided activity and be part of a small group ecovisit, WWF will take care of permits for you.

 Individuals can apply for a permit by writing to the Agriculture, Fisheries & Conservation Department of Hong Kong Government.
-The aforementioned Individual Permits normally take about four weeks to be processed.
+The aforementioned Individual Permits normally take about a week to be processed.

 38 mammal species inhabit the reserve, more than anywhere else in Hong Kong.
 Mai Po is home to one of the highest densities of leopard cat in the territory, however they are nocturnal and rarely seen.
 Small Asian mongooses are quite common in the reserve, often encountered by visitors near Gei Wai ponds during the day in winter.
 A small population of Eurasian otters, a locally endangered species, is found in Mai Po.

-The marshes also have rich insect biodiversity, housing the endemic Mai Po bent-winged firefly (Pteroptyx maipo Ballantyne) was discovered.
+The marshes also have rich insect biodiversity, housing the endemic Mai Po bent-winged firefly (Pteroptyx maipo) was discovered.
 Not only was the species new to science, but it was also the first time for the genus Pteroptyx has been recorded in China.
 To understand the seasonal population changes, distribution and habitat requirements of the species, WWF Hong Kong have been carrying out firefly surveys of the nature reserve.
-The surveys have also incorporated Citizen Science participation, and using this approach to further monitor the biodiversity, WWF have incorporated iNaturalist and the City Nature Challenge into activities at their Mai Po centre.
+The surveys have also incorporated citizen science participation, and using this approach to further monitor the biodiversity, WWF have incorporated iNaturalist and the City Nature Challenge into activities at their Mai Po centre.